kevindano/kevindano.github.io/_pages/research.md

 **Relaxing Strict Exogeneity in Nonlinear Panel Data Models** (with Stéphane Bonhomme and Bryan S. Graham)

-**Identification and estimation of random effects linear social interaction models with endogenous peer selection**  [draft coming soon]
+**Identification and Estimation of Random Effects Linear Social Interaction Models with Endogenous Peer Selection**